Customer service & tarmac delay plan

 Flight schedules are published months in advance and there are many factors often outside of Air New Zealand control that contribute to maintaining that schedule.
 So there will inevitably be occasions when flight times may change from when originally published.

-When they do change we'll work with you to determine a suitable alternative and we will provide timely notice of flight delays, cancellations and diversions of greater than 30 minutes to customers who have provided contact information as follows:
+When they do change we'll work with you to determine a suitable alternative and we will do our very best to provide timely notice of flight delays, cancellations and diversions of greater than 30 minutes to customers who have provided contact information as follows:

 - Customers with bookings made directly with Air New Zealand that have an email address recorded will be sent an email notification if their travel date is at least 14 days away.
 Customers can then review the change and update their bookings online